Skip to main content

 • If you are uploading a CSV file, avoid double quotes in your data (such as "First Name" or "Country").

-• Data Location: Enter the GCS bucket location captured in the “Capture the Data Location” section above, including the date macro and refresh type.
-For example, "gs://habu-client-org-123ab456-7d89-10e1-a234-567b891c0123/purchase_events/{yyyy-MM-dd}/incremental" (remove the brackets from the date shown in the example).
+• Data Location: Enter the GCS bucket location captured in the “Capture the Data Location” section above.
+For example, "gs://clean-room-client-org-123ab456-7d89-10e1-a234-567b891c0123/purchase_events/date=yyyy-MM-dd/".

-6. Review the data connection details and click Save Data Connection.
+7. Review the data connection details and click Save Data Connection.

 All configured data connections can be seen on the Data Connections page.

-7. Upload your data files to your specified location.
+8. If you haven't already, upload your data files to your specified location.

 When a connection is initially configured, it will show "Verifying Access" as the configuration status.
 Once the connection is confirmed and the status has changed to "Mapping Required", map the table's fields.